2022–23 NHL season: Regular season

-The regular season began on October 7, 2022, and will end on April 14, 2023.
+The regular season began on October 7, 2022, and ended April 14, 2023.
+Sixteen NHL games were played on the same day for the first time on April 8, 2023.

 International games

 The league held regular season games in Europe for the first time since the 2019–20 season.
 The Nashville Predators and San Jose Sharks played their first two regular season games against each other on October 7 and 8, 2022, at O2 Arena in Prague, Czech Republic.
 Then, the Columbus Blue Jackets and Colorado Avalanche played two games on November 4 and 5, at Nokia Arena in Tampere, Finland.

 Outdoor games

 The league held the following outdoor games: